-The Town and City Planning Act of 1975 regulates the type of land usage in different areas.
+First, the Town and City Planning Act of 1975 regulates the types of land usage in different areas.
 Each zoning regime is governed by separate regulations, which vary based on the particular province.
 Zoning areas will be periodically reviewed every five years.

-Zoning decisions cannot be appealed upon its implementation.
+Zoning decisions cannot be appealed upon their implementation.
 Thus, obtaining the written official confirmation from the competent authority to confirm compliance prior to the construction or acquisition of the land is common.